Questions About Lip/Tongue Tie? We Treat Infants & Toddlers Request Appointment

 Once children reach about 9 years of age, it’s time to let them care for their own smiles.
 To help your child transition, monitor their brushing and flossing.
 When brushing, children should learn to brush in circular motions, beginning at the gum line.

 They should hold the brush at an angle, gently brushing each tooth before brushing the tongue and roof of the mouth.
 Children should brush their teeth twice a day, first thing in the morning and before bed.
-Additionally, children should floss at least once a day or more if there is a piece of food stuck between their teeth.
+In addition, children should floss at least once a day or more if there is a piece of food stuck between their teeth.

 Our dental team can also give your child tips on techniques or areas to focus on as needed.
 We can also provide personalized advice to address common risk factors like cavities.